MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v2.md

 To upload a template file (or a linked template) to a storage account and generate a SAS token, use the [Azure file copy](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureFileCopyV1/README.md) task or follow the steps using [PowerShell](/azure/azure-resource-manager/templates/deploy-powershell#deploy-private-template-with-sas-token) or [Azure CLI](https://go.microsoft.com/fwlink/?linkid=836911).

-To view the template parameters in a grid, click on `...` next to Override template parameters text box.
+To view the template parameters in a grid, click on `...` next to the override template parameters text box.
 This feature requires that CORS rules are enabled at the source.
-If templates are in a Azure storage blob, refer to [Understanding CORS requests](/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
+If the templates are in an Azure storage blob, see [Understanding CORS requests](/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.
 <!-- :::editable-content-end::: -->
 <br>